jupyterhub/jupyterhub/docs/source/reference/sharing.md

 ## Share or revoke access to a server

-To modify who has access to a server, you need the permission `admin:shares` with the appropriate _server_ filter.
+To modify who has access to a server, you need the permission `shares` with the appropriate _server_ filter.
 You can only modify access to one server at a time.

 ### Granting access to a server

-To grant access to a particular user, in addition to `admin:shares`, the granter must have at least `read:user:name` permission for the target user (or `read:group:name` if it's a group).
+To grant access to a particular user, in addition to `shares`, the granter must have at least `read:user:name` permission for the target user (or `read:group:name` if it's a group).

 Send a POST request to `/api/shares/:username/:servername` to grant permissions.
 The JSON body should specify what permissions to grant and whom to grant them to: